Rita Hayworth (1918-1987)

 Her next movie was also in 1948 and was yet another success for Rita.
 'The Loves of Carmen' with Glenn Ford, was the first film co-produced by Columbia together with Rita's own newly formed production company, The Beckworth Corporation and it became Columbia's biggest moneymaker for that year.

-Bt this time Rita had become known as "The Love Goddess" and after her divorce from Welles, in 1948, her third marriage did nothing to dispel that image.
+By this time Rita had become known as "The Love Goddess" and after her divorce from Welles, in 1948, her third marriage did nothing to dispel that image.
 In May 1949 she married Prince Ali Khan, one of the richest men in the world, and son of the Aga Khan.
 She settled with her new husband in Europe and in December 1949 she gave birth to Princess Yasmin Aga Khan.
 It appeared to be the ideal fairytale combination of Hollywood glamour and European royalty, but it did not last.
 The lifestyle of a royal wife did not appeal to Rita and she split from Khan in 1951 and they officially divorced in 1953.
-Rita returned to Hollywood with her two daughters and resumed her career.
-She had been away for 4 years and would never again reach those earlier dizzy heights of fame and adulation but she had not been forgotten.

-She appeared in a string of movies which were all hits: 'Affair in Trinidad' in 1952 with Glenn Ford, her neighbour and favorite co-star, 'Salome' the following year with Charles Laughton and Stewart Granger, and 'Miss Sadie Thompson' also in 1953 with José Ferrer and Aldo Ray.
+She appeared in a string of movies which were all successful: 'Affair in Trinidad' in 1952 with Glenn Ford, her neighbour and favorite co-star, 'Salome' the following year with Charles Laughton and Stewart Granger, and 'Miss Sadie Thompson' also in 1953 with José Ferrer and Aldo Ray.

 After a break in Europe to recuperate Rita, who was still under contract to Columbia, returned to filmmaking in 1956 to star in 'Fire Down Below' with Robert Mitchum and Jack Lemmon.
-In the same year she made what would be her last musical, 'Pal Joey' with Frank Sinatra and Kim Novak, after which she finally left Columbia after 20 years.
+In the same year she made what would be her last musical, 'Pal Joey' with Frank Sinatra and Kim Novak, after which she finally left Columbia after 20 years with the studio.
 For the fifth and final time she tried marriage again, marrying screenwriter and producer James Hill in 1958.
 She worked with Hill on 'Separate Tables' in 1958 with Burt Lancaster and David Niven.
-The movie was a very successful and was nominated for several Oscars, including Best Picture.
+The movie was very successful and was nominated for several Oscars, including Best Picture.
 Rita also made 'The Happy Thieves' in 1962 with Hill but they divorced after only three years.

-Hayworth went on to earn a Golden Globe nomination for her performance opposite John Wayne and Claudia Cardinale in "Circus World" in 1964 and in 1966 she apeared in 'The Money Trap' and 'The Poppy Is Also a Flower' but, although she made some low budget films in Europe and appeared on a number of television shows, her days as a number one star were behind her.
+Hayworth went on to earn a Golden Globe nomination for her performance opposite John Wayne and Claudia Cardinale in "Circus World" in 1964 and in 1966 she appeared in 'The Money Trap' and 'The Poppy Is Also a Flower' but, although she made some low budget films in Europe and appeared on a number of television shows, her days as a number one star were behind her.
 Her appetite for filming had gone and she had serious health issues to consider.
-In 1972 she made her last film, 'The Wrath of God'.
-After that her appearances in public became less frequent and it became known that she had been diagnosed with Alzheimer's Disease.
-It is likely that she had been suffering with the early stages for many years but it had been thought that her erratic behaviour and difficulty in remembering her lines was due to her acknowledged drinking problem and not disease.

 In 1981 her daughter, Princess Yasmin, moved Rita into her home in New York and looked after her as the dementia took hold.
 Princess Yasmin has since become an active promoter of Alzheimer's awareness.
-Rita Hayworth died peacefully in her daughter's apartment in Manhattan on May 14, 1987, aged 68 years.

 Rita Hayworth Academy Awards